wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 the CPU very quickly: just creating new Python function frames takes a lot of memory (on the order of magnitude of 1/100 of the whole L1 cache).
-Adding a 256KB L2 cache into the picture helps, particularly because it is highly associative and thus avoids fake conflicts much better.
-However, as long as the HTM support is limited to L1+L2 caches, it is not going to be enough to run an "AME Python" with any sort of medium-to-long transaction (running for 0.01 second or longer).
+Adding a 256KB L2 cache into the picture helps, particularly because it is highly associative and thus avoids a lot of fake conflicts.
+However, as long as the HTM support is limited to L1+L2 caches, it is not going to be enough to run an "AME Python" with any sort of medium-to-long transaction.
 It can run a "GIL-less Python", though: just running a few hunderd or even thousand bytecodes at a time should fit in the L1+L2 caches, for most bytecodes.

+I would vaguely guess that it will take on the order of 10 years until CPU cache sizes grow enough for a CPU in HTM mode to actually be able to run 0.1-second transactions.
+(Of course in 10 years' time a lot of other things may occur too, including the whole Transactional Memory model showing limits.)

 Write your own STM for C